NekomimiOwO/AinoCompanion/README.md

 ### Items and rescue

-1. Hold a physics item (She will not pick up carts, monsters, doors, or dead players [dead player carrying may be supported in the future]).
+1. Hold a physics item (She will not pick up carts, monsters, environment objects like doors or cosmetic boxes).
 2. Stand near Ai-Chan.
 3. Press the give-item key, `R` by default.
 4. She picks up the object and attempts to bring it to the available cart/delivery destination.